ntoutges/verihelpfulog/README.md

 * `run`
   * Simulate the project, saving the results to a file within `temp/sim/runs/`
 * `serve`
-  * Serve the local webpage (on port 3001) used to view the results of the simulation.
+  * Serve the local webpage used to view the results of the simulation.
 * `all`
   * build + run + serve
 * `open`
-  * Open the local webpage (localhost:3001) used to view the results of the simulation in your default browser.
+  * Open the local webpage (localhost) used to view the results of the simulation in your default browser.
 * `allo` (all/open)
   * build + run + serve + open